ngwessels/angular-project/README.md

 ### Description

+_This Application will show a cloned version of the Weather Channel Website.
+It is using the Angular framework.
+This application shows the use of inputs and outputs between child and parent components_

 ### Specs

-_This application will display a clone version of the "www.weather.com" website using angular_
+_This application will display a cloned version of the "www.weather.com" website using angular_

 ### Real Website